Tadap (2021 film): Critical response

 On Rotten Tomatoes, the film holds a rating of 20% based on 10 reviews and an average rating of 3.3/10.

-Rachana Dubey of Times of India gave the film a rating of 3/5 and wrote, 'Tadap unabashedly plays to the gallery with action, music, and well-shot visuals, it would have helped a great deal if its screenplay had created some more room for the actors to drive home a more memorable love story.
+Rachana Dubey of Times of India gave the film a rating of 3/5 and wrote, 'Tadap unabashedly plays to the gallery with action, music, and well-shot visuals, it would have helped a great deal if its screenplay had created some more room for the actors to drive home a more memorable love story.'
 She praised the performances of Shetty, Sutaria and Shukla and further wrote, Ahan has an impressive screen presence and shows a spark in his debut outing; Saurabh Shukla pulls off his act with ample warmth and conviction and Tara Sutaria as Ramisa looks gorgeous in every frame.
-Monika Rawal Kukreja of Hindustan Times wrote, 'Tadap serves you raw action laced with heavyweight dialogues, old-school romance, passion, deceit, bloodshed and a few poetic lines to add a tinge of humour.
+Monika Rawal Kukreja of Hindustan Times wrote, 'Tadap serves you raw action laced with heavyweight dialogues, old-school romance, passion, deceit, bloodshed and a few poetic lines to add a tinge of humour.'
 She praised Shetty's performance by writing, Ahan Shetty and his character arch leaves a long impression.
 As a young, angry action hero, he makes an intense and impressive debut but criticized Sutaria's character by stating it lacked depth and dimension.
 Shubhra Gupta of The Indian Express gave the film a rating of 1/5 and called its dialogues bombastic and its characters stereotyped.
-She criticized the plot of the film by calling it jaded and worte, Even if the debutant hero wanted to come off different, the jaded plot wouldn't have allowed it.
+She criticized the plot of the film by calling it jaded and wrote, even if the debutant hero wanted to come off different, the jaded plot wouldn't have allowed it.